pharmaR/pharmaR.github.io/content/adoption_guide.md

 ### **Read next**

-- Use [Workflow C](#6.4-workflow-c:-impose-a-validation-policy-for-an-enterprise-system) when package policy needs to be enforced centrally rather than applied manually.\
+- Use Workflow C when package policy needs to be enforced centrally rather than applied manually.\
-- Use [Workflow D](#6.5-workflow-d:-generate-an-internal-validated-repository-or-image) when the curated package list needs to become part of an internal repository or automated delivery process.\
+- Use Workflow D when the curated package list needs to become part of an internal repository or automated delivery process.\
 - Placeholder: add link to `{val.criterion}` examples or criteria reference

-## Workflow C: Impose a validation policy for an enterprise system {#workflow-c:-impose-a-validation-policy-for-an-enterprise-system}
+## Workflow C: Impose a validation policy for an enterprise system

 ### **Who this is for**